 Every time I shop thrift stores I’m on the hunt for more gold ornaments.
 You can go thrift shopping for Christmas decor with me here if you are interested!
 I also wrote a whole post about thrifty Christmas decor here if you’d like more ideas.

-Finally, I love adding my DIY hymn garland to our Christmas tree.
+Finally, I added my DIY hymn garland to our Christmas tree for some texture.
 I’ve been using it for three years now, and I absolutely love it!
 You can find the whole tutorial here if you are looking to make one yourself.
 They are so simple and cost very little, but you get a lot of bang for your buck.
 I personally feel like they add such a statement to your tree with very little effort.

 I am still on the hunt for the perfect star for my tree.
 I have been looking at thrift shops and antique stores, but haven’t had any luck yet.
 I used a tin star last year which I liked, but I’m not sure that I want to use it again this year.